-opportunity to compete in a wide variety of sporting events.
+Kathy Switzer's 1967 Boston Marathon run kick-started the movement for women's equality in sports.
+This movement eventually created the law Title IX, which gave women and girls the opportunity to compete in a wide variety of sporting events.
 In this paper, we looked at the time period before the women's sports equality movement, and during Kathy's run and the passage of Title IX.
 Then we looked at what happened after Kathy's run and the creation of Title IX, along the experiences of three generations of women from before, during, and after the change in sports.
 Kathy Switzer's history-making Boston Marathon in 1967 was the first big step in creating equality in sports.
 It was so strong that a new set of laws was passed that banned any discrimination based on gender.
 With that, it benefited many American females from 1972-2018 and beyond.
-Women's sports has changed immensely, but it was for the best reasons.
+Sports for women have changed immensely, but it was for the best reasons.